-The first type of development essentially retains the current placement of existing homes and subdivides lots only on that basis.
+The first type of development essentially assumes no change to the current placement of existing homes and lots within each block and counts subdivision of existing larger lots into individually complying smaller lots.
 This infill development can potentially increase the number of residential houses by 33 units.
 This would represent additional growth of more than 15%.
-The second type of potential development for growth is substantially greater using a redevelopment scenario.
-When taking into account the possibility for demolition of existing homes and then re-subdividing the lot to maximize the number of allowed units, the number of homes could increase by up to 52 units.
+The second type of potential development for growth is substantially greater using a re-development scenario.
+When taking into account the possibility for demolition of existing homes, aggregating the lots within a block, and then resubdividing the block to maximize the number of allowed units, the number of homes could increase by up to 52 units.
 This would represent growth of 25% above the current size.
 Either of these two scenarios would significantly impact the Town's character.
-The likelihood of this growth occurring may not be immediate or imminent, but many older neighborhoods in the County today are struggling to retain their original character in the face of the pressure of increasing land values and the resulting spread of mansionization.
-Washington Grove is not immune.
-It faces the same pressures driven by the vanishing space available for new development and the presence of the MARC station.
-The pressure for infill and redevelopment will only increase as development in the surrounding sectors that is already planned or approved becomes reality.

-An additional type of redevelopment not anticipated in Section 2.2 could occur thru the aggregation of lots, demolition of the existing houses, re-subdividing and construction of new houses.
 This has yet to happen, but could pose a risk thru loss of historic fabric and potential incompatible new construction.
 The latter could either be in the form of a higher density with closely packed large houses similar to many developments in the surrounding county, or with a lower density of large houses which would also be incompatible with the modest scale of houses in the Town.
-It is not possible to anticipate the number of units for this type of development.
+The likelihood of this growth occurring may not be immediate or imminent, but many older neighborhoods in the County today are struggling to retain their original character in the face of the pressure of increasing land values and the resulting spread of Mansionization.
+Washington Grove is not immune.
+It faces the same pressures driven by the vanishing space available for new development and the presence of the MARC station.
+The pressure for infill and re- development will only increase as development in the surrounding sectors that is already planned or approved becomes reality.

-The Town has augmented zoning protection by adopting Maximum Enclosed Limits per zone.
-This has provided overall bulk controls related to the area of lot that is useful for the smaller parcels but does not by itself provide bulk control for compatible construction on the larger parcels.
+The Town has augmented zoning protection by adopting Maximum Enclosed Area limits in residential zones.
+This has provided overall bulk controls related to the area of lot and is useful for the smaller parcels, but does not by itself provide bulk control to ensure compatible construction on the larger parcels.